MuffinLorde/MuffinLorde/README.md

 # MuffinLorde
 Hey There 👋🏽.
 I'm a 15 year old full stack developer, self-teaching myself while I'm still in highschool.
-My dream job is being a computer engineer.
+My dream job is being a computer engineer (not software engineer).
 I love to code in my free time, and love technology in general. <br>

 ### 🛠️ Tools and Languages